ekoontz/wikiparse/README.md

 formatted by wikimedia web server software to produce the HTML-formatted output that end-users read on their web browser.
-Similarly, these wiktionary source code entries are embedded as text sections within an XML dump file and made available on [dumps.wikimedia.org](https://dumps.wikimedia.org) as on the link shown above.
+Similarly, these wiktionary source code entries are embedded as text sections within XML dump files, bzipped and made available on [dumps.wikimedia.org](https://dumps.wikimedia.org) as on the link shown above.